How Much Back Child Support Is A Felony In Texas

 What is the child support evader program in Texas?

 Have you ever wondered how Texas tackles the issue of parents who evade their child support obligations?
 The state has implemented a Child Support Evader Program aimed at locating and penalizing those who fail to pay their child support.
-This program is particularly important because it addresses the significant financial strain that unpaid child support can place on custodial parents and their children.
+This program is a crucial part of Texas’s efforts to ensure that children receive the financial support they need.

 Is There a Statute of Limitations for Filing a Claim for Retroactive or Past-Due Child Support in Texas?